simple-registry/simple-registry/doc/reference/api-endpoints.md

 retained indefinitely — scrub collects superseded entries once they age past `window_secs` — so this is a bounded audit window, not a complete pull history.

-A target last pulled by an earlier angos version records only a timestamp, with no client identity.
-Those legacy stamps still feed `last_pulled_at` in [List Revisions](#list-revisions) but carry no entry to list here, so a target can report a `last_pulled_at` while its pull history is still empty, until `angos scrub` retires the legacy stamp and later pulls record entries of their own.

 This endpoint is gated by the same `list-revisions` CEL action as [List Revisions](#list-revisions).